Workflow Management Guide: How to Manage Your Ecommerce Store

 - Maximize profits with dynamic repricing

-- Speed up the reporting process and get detailed insights of your customer’s profile
+- Speed up the reporting process and get detailed insights into your customer’s profile

 - Improve customer satisfaction with full courier integration